Fudantopology/Fudantopology.github.io/index.md

 - Mar.
 11 Fernando AI Assal, Wisconsin Madison

+  Time: 20:00 - 21:00

+  Zoom Meeting ID: 944 6083 3287 Passcode: 199950

+  Title: Limits of asymptotically Fuchsian surfaces in a closed hyperbolic 3-manifold

+  Abstract: Let M be a closed hyperbolic 3-manifold and let Gr(M) be its 2-plane Grassmann bundle.
+We will discuss the following result: the weak-* limits of the probability area measures on Gr(M) of pleated or minimal closed connected essential K-quasifuchsian surfaces as K goes to 1 are all convex combinations of the probability area measures of the immersed closed totally geodesic surfaces of M and the probability volume (Haar) measure of Gr(M).

 - Mar.
 21 Shi Wang, Shanghaitech University

+  Time: 16:30 - 17:30

+  Place: Simis 1710

+  Title: Nonpositively curved 4-manifolds with zero Euler characteristic

+  Abstract: The well-known Chern-Gauss-Bonnet theorem shows that the Euler characteristic of a closed nonpositively curved 4-manifolds is always nonnegative.
+In this talk, I will present a geometric characterization of the equality case--at each point, it is either Ricci degenerate or locally foliated by totally geodesic flats.
+I'll also mention the connection to Gromov's two conjectures regarding on simplicial volume.
+This is joint work with Chris Connell and Yuping Ruan.

 - Mar.
 28 Xiaolei Wu??